Quentinprm/HACKATHON2018/README.md

 # Watson Conversation & Google Home
-A code allowing you to demo Watson Conversation with Google Home.
+A code allowing you to request your planning at google home with weather information and menu of University Restaurants.

 ## Components of the solution